How to Buy

 - Viewer requires Microsoft .NET Framework 4.0 or more recent.
 Most newer Windows systems include .NET.
 If your system does not have .NET, scroll down this page for links to free .NET Framework downloads.

-- After installation, save the .exe file for future use.
+- After installation from an Official build using Windows Installer, save the .exe file for future use.
 Windows may need it some day to uninstall or to repair an installation.

 Viewer Edge for 64-bit and 32-bit Windows (Self-Contained Zip File)

 Available options are the ui.zip localization file for other languages, the enhanced NADCON5 grids.dat data file, DLLs for open source databases, and various example files, which may be downloaded from links below on this page.

 Manifold Viewer Official for 64-bit Windows

 Manifold Viewer Official for 32-bit Windows